 This structure houses interdisciplinary laboratories, classrooms, and offices.
 SEAS-dedicated space includes administrative offices (finance and budget; procurement; and research administration) and the scientific machine shop.

-Completely renovated in 2019, 114 Western Avenue will house SEAS administrative offices (starting in June of 2020), classrooms, and a University childcare center.
+Completely renovated in 2019, 114 Western Avenue will house SEAS administrative offices, classrooms, and a University childcare center.

 The campus of the Harvard School of Engineering includes 600,000 square feet of dynamic teaching and research spaces in both Cambridge and the Allston neighborhood of Boston.

 The historic part of the Engineering campus in Cambridge is located just north of Harvard Yard (beyond the Science Center).
 This collection of classroom and lab buildings straddles Oxford Street, and sits across an oak-filled quadrangle from the Harvard Law School.
 Engineering facilities in Cambridge are adjacent or within close proximity to buildings housing the departments of Molecular and Cellular Biology, Organismic and Evolutionary Biology, Human Evolutionary Biology, Stem Cell and Regenerative Biology, Chemistry and Chemical Biology, Earth & Planetary Sciences, Mathematics, and Physics.